Upheaval In The Grocery World Shows The Power Of ’Voting With Dollars’

 Most industries in America have a trade organization in Washington, essentially a building full of lawyers and lobbyists who try to nudge Congress in the direction they want.
 There’s a trade organization for literally everything, and their place in American political life is a complicated one.
 But one thing nobody quite expected would be a powerful trade organization getting dumped by the people it claims to represent.

 And, yet, that’s exactly what’s happening with giant food companies and the Grocery Manufacturers Association.
-According to Quartz, the GMA has been dumped by over half the companies that pay its dues, with Campbell’s Soup, Nestle, Dean Foods, Mars, Tyson Foods, Unilever, the Hershey Company, Cargill, the Kraft Heinz Company, and DowDuPont all deciding it was done with the GMA.
+According to Quartz, the GMA has been dumped by ten major food companies, with Campbell’s Soup, Nestle, Dean Foods, Mars, Tyson Foods, Unilever, the Hershey Company, Cargill, the Kraft Heinz Company, and DowDuPont all deciding it was done with the GMA.

 Why?
 Because the GMA’s stances on food labeling didn’t line up with what consumers wanted: